-The Stirling engine is an external combustion thermal engine.
-Originally it was conceived as an industrial main engine to compete with the steam engine, but in practice, for more than a century it was only used for domestic applications and for low power engines.
+The Stirling engine is an external combustion heat engine.
+Originally it was conceived as an industrial main engine to compete with the steam engine, but in practice, for more than a century it was only used for domestic applications and for low-power engines.

 The Stirling engine was invented in 1816 by Robert Stirling, a Scottish priest.
 One of the concerns of the time was the safety of steam engines.
 Stirling's goal was to get a less dangerous engine than the steam engine.

 The operation is based on the expansion and contraction of a gas that can be helium, hydrogen, nitrogen or air.
 This gas is forced to move cyclically from a cold source where it contracts to a hot source where it expands.

 This type of machine is considered as a heat engine.
 It is a thermodynamic motor due to the presence of a temperature gradient between the two thermal sources.